Bright-Shard/bargo/docs.md

 #### `default-run`

-Currently unimplemented (will be implemented when `bargo run` is implemented).
-Will define the default crates to run if `cargo run` is executed with no crates specified, similarly to `default-build`.
+Type: String

+When `bargo run` is run, if no crate is specified in the command, bargo will build the crate specified here.
+Note that, unlike `default-build` and `bargo build`, `default-run` and `bargo run` only support 1 crate (it doesn't make sense to run multiple crates simultaneously).